 Write caches in multiprocessors have been limited to IOP caches at the file-block level.
 Kotz compared several IOP write-caching policies on a shared-memory multiprocessor.
-He concluded that a strategy in which a disk write was issued only after n bytes were written to an n-byte buffer (the WriteFull strategy) performed the best for his test workload [KE93a].
-Huber et al. propose centralized caching agents for write-shared files [HER+95], a technique which still suffers network latency on every write request.
+He concluded that a strategy in which a disk write was issued only after n bytes were written to an n-byte buffer (the WriteFull strategy) performed the best for his test workload [23].
+Huber et al. propose centralized caching agents for write-shared files [16], a technique which still suffers network latency on every write request.

 Compute-processor write caching in multiprocessors has been unpopular because of anticipated consistency overhead.
-Indeed, the amount of block sharing between compute nodes clearly predicts high consistency overhead for a block-level cache at the compute nodes [KN94, PEK+95].
+Indeed, the amount of block sharing between compute nodes clearly predicts high consistency overhead for a block-level cache at the compute nodes [24, 31].

 For uniprocessors, however, there have been numerous studies on various kinds of write-caching.
-In the log-structured file system [RO92], for example, file system changes are buffered and periodically written to disk in a single, big disk-write operation.
+In the log-structured file system [32], for example, file system changes are buffered and periodically written to disk in a single, big disk-write operation.

-In Zebra [HO93], the log-structured file system is combined with a distributed striped file system.
-In the Scotch Parallel File System, targeted for a network-of-workstations supercomputing environment, client write caches provide weakly consistent file-sharing with the help of propagate and expunge mechanisms and explicit barriers to avoid read/write data hazards [GSC+95].
+In Zebra [14], the log-structured file system is combined with a distributed striped file system.
+In the Scotch Parallel File System, targeted for a network-of-workstations supercomputing environment, client write caches provide weakly consistent file-sharing with the help of propagate and expunge mechanisms and explicit barriers to avoid read/write data hazards [13].
+The xFS [1] exploits high speeds offered by ATM networks by using a technique called cooperative-caching.
+This technique allows a client to access file data directly from another client's memory.
+Cache consistency in xFS is maintained by a token-based scheme.

 With emerging memory technology, the use of non-volatile, battery-backed-up RAMs (NV-RAMs) for write caching is becoming attractive.
 NV-RAMs allow write caches to use write-behind strategies, thereby reducing the number of disk-write operations.
-Biswas et al. show that a small amount of NV-RAM (about 1 MB) is sufficient to provide large performance gains [BRT93].
-Baker et al. show similar gains using a persistent write cache with a log-structured file system [BAD+92].
+Biswas et al. show that a small amount of NV-RAM (about 1 MB) is sufficient to provide large performance gains [4].
+Baker et al. show similar gains using a persistent write cache with a log-structured file system [2].
 In ENWRICH, we draw on some of these results in the uniprocessor domain and apply them to multiprocessors.